j3soon/LastWeekTonightIssueStatus/README.md

 #  Last Week Tonight Issue Status

-This is a work in progress note to keep track on the current status of the issues mentioned in the show: [Last Week Tonight with John Oliver](https://www.youtube.com/channel/UC3XTzVzaHQEd30rQbuvCtTQ).
+This is a work in progress note attempting to keep track on the current status of the issues mentioned in the show: [Last Week Tonight with John Oliver](https://www.youtube.com/channel/UC3XTzVzaHQEd30rQbuvCtTQ).

 Feel free to open an Issue or Pull Request to help maintain this note.